lingo-iitgn/eka-eval/README.md

 ---

-**eka-eval: The open, ethical, and comprehensive LLM benchmarking suite for India and the world.**
+**eka-eval: The open, ethical, and comprehensive LLM benchmarking suite.**

 ---